-The Board believes that it functions independently of management, and reviews its procedures on an ongoing basis to ensure that it is functioning independently of management.
+The Board believes that it functions independently of management and reviews its procedures on an ongoing basis to ensure that it is functioning independently of management.
 The Board meets without management present, as circumstances require.
 When conflicts arise, interested parties are precluded from voting on matters in which they may have an interest.
 In light of the suggestions contained in National Policy 58-201 - Corporate Governance Guidelines, the Board convenes meetings, as deemed necessary, of the independent directors, at which non-independent directors and members of management are not in attendance.

 The Board currently consists of five directors, two of whom are independent based upon the test for director independence set out in NI 52-110.
+The Board is not comprised of a majority of independent directors.
 Rosie Moore and Darwin Green are the independent directors of the Company.
 Alexander Walcott holds 10.0% of the Company's issued and outstanding Common Shares and is not an independent director.
 Kevin Keough is the CEO of the Company and engages in the management of the day-to-day operations of the Company.
 As such, Mr. Keough is not an independent director.
-Bernice Greig is the spouse of Mr. Greig, former Director and Vice President of Exploration of the Company within the past three years and holds 49.8% of the Company's issued and outstanding Common Shares, and as such Ms. Greig is not an independent director.
+Bernice Greig is the spouse of Mr. Charles Greig, a former Director and Vice President of Exploration of the Company within the past three years, and as such Ms. Greig is not an independent director.
+See "Promoters".